In this section

 Outstanding Heart Transplant Outcomes

-Our Pediatric Heart Transplant Program is part of the Herma Heart Center, the sixth-ranked pediatric heart center in the country, according to U.S. News and World Report, which also rated our heart transplant program as "superior."
+Our Pediatric Heart Transplant Program is part of the Herma Heart Institute, one of the top ranked programs for cardiology and heart surgery according to U.S. News and World Report.
 It is the fastest growing pediatric heart transplant program in the region in the last decade and the only one in Wisconsin.
-We are a high-volume pediatric heart transplant and congenital heart surgery center, consistently offering survival rates that meet or exceed national standards.
-In 2015, our congenital heart surgery program received a "3-star" rating (the highest possible) for surgical outcomes from the Society of Thoracic Surgeons.
+We are a high-volume pediatric heart transplant and congenital heart surgery institute, consistently offering survival rates that meet or exceed national standards.
 Learn more about our outcomes and quality.

 Nationally Recognized Heart Transplant Surgeons and Physicians